carpentries-incubator/swc_github_flow/for_novice_contributors.md

       `git clone https://github.com/yourgithubusername/lessonname.git`

-    e) Lastly, add the Carpentry repository you forked from as a remote using the format `git remote add upstream https://github.com/url/for/lesson`
+    e) Lastly, add the Carpentry repository you forked from as a remote using the format `git remote add upstream https://github.com/url/for/lesson`.

     For example:

-        git remote add upstream https://github.com/swcarpentry/shell-novice
+      `git remote add upstream https://github.com/swcarpentry/shell-novice`

+    Note using `upstream` is a convention, not a git command, you could name the remote repository something else by replacing `upstream` with another name you choose.

     Confirm the new remote shows up with `git remote show`.
 You should see at least two names, including `origin` (which should point to your fork of the online repository) and the name of your remote, eg `upstream`.